line/armeria/gradle/scripts/README.md

 ```
 ## Sharing [dependency versions](https://docs.gradle.org/current/userguide/platforms.html#sec:version-catalog-plugin) with `version-catalog` flag

-If you configure a project with `version-catalogs` flag, the project will be configured to
+If you configure a project with the `version-catalog` flag, the project will be configured to
 publish version catalog based on the dependencies specified in `dependencies.toml`.

 The `version-catalog` flag also implies `publish` flag, which means the `libs.versions.toml` will be uploaded to a